dougeby/IntuneDocs/intune-user-help/resolve-access-point-restrictions.md

 * You are not connected to an approved network.
 * An error occurred and the access point restrictions couldn't be enforced.

- The tables below lists each message, what they mean, and how to access your work resources again.
+ The tables below list each message, what it means, and how to access your work resources again.

 ## Access point restrictions not set up
 | Company Portal message | What this message means | What you should do